FairwindsOps/azure-terraform-modules/aks_cluster/README.md

 ### admin credentials

 If needed, use the admin credentials directly.
 ```bash
 $ az aks get-credentials --resource-group myakscluster --name myakscluster --admin
 ```

 ### AAD User

-To authenticate as an AAD user, first add the user to the `clusteradmin` group created by Terraform.
+If `enable_aad_auth` is set to true, you can authenticate against the cluster using your az account.
+First add the user to the `clusteradmin` group in AAD created by Terraform.

 ```bash
 $ az aks get-credentials --resource-group kubernates --name myakscluster